neutrinoxtronic/csharp-cpp-projects/Floorplan Cost Calculator/README.md

 A commandline c# calculator that calculates area of a floorplan and returns its cost.
 This application:

-- Accepts the number of rectangles, circles and triangles in a floorplan and their associated sizes to calculate the total area.
+- Accepts the number of rectangles, circles and triangles in a floorplan and their associated sizes in meters to calculate the total area in square meters.
 - Accepts a user-defined cost per unit area when calculating the costs.
 - Accepts a user-defined currency and calculates the cost in that currency.